gmansawesome/Rangefinder/README.md

 # Rangefinder

-Building a naval rangefinder for Foxhole's warships.
+Building a naval rangefinder for Foxhole's warships utilizing computer vision for increased effectiveness.

-Could potentially be extended into a general "smart" artillery caulcator for Foxhole, but naval focus for now.